Skip to main content

 Our crews bring time-critical care to the scene of medical and trauma incidents across locations as diverse as rural villages, agricultural settings, cities and towns, coastline, and remote moorland.
 We encounter all sorts of challenging terrain and weather conditions.

-Storms, flooding, and snowfall increase the demand on our aircraft as land emergency vehicles can struggle to reach patients, while periods of extreme heat have a bearing on the weight our aircraft can carry.
+Storms, flooding, and snowfall increase the demand on our aircraft as land vehicles can struggle to reach patients, while periods of extreme heat have a bearing on the weight our aircraft can carry.

 This can mean that we are obliged to leave a member of our crew at the scene to accommodate the changes in payload brought about by the hotter temperatures.